-Geode (or subchondral cyst) is a well-defined lytic lesion in the periarticular surfaces.
+Geodes, also known as subchondral cysts, are well-defined lytic lesions at the periarticular surfaces.
 A geode is one of the common differential diagnoses of an epiphyseal lesion (lytic).

-Geodes are seen in a variety of disorders including:
+Geodes are seen in a small group of disorders including:

 - rheumatoid arthritis 2